html-graph/html-graph.github.io/content/getting-started.md

 ### 1. Initialization [#](#initialization) {#initialization}

-As a basis for our application, we will use this template, which defines a full-screen canvas and an application structure utilizing ES6 classes to help organize the code.
+As a basis for our application, we will use this simple template.
+It defines a full-screen canvas and an `Application` class.

 {{< code lang="html" >}}
 <!doctype html>